 Step 3: Install a Theme

 At this point you will be able to access the dashboard (i.e. behind-the-scenes homepage) to your blog.
-You will find this at yourdomainname.com/wp-admin and you will use the login information you entered to sign-up on Bluehost.
+You will find this at yourdomainname.com/wp-admin and you will use the login information you entered on your Bluehost sign-up.

 There are so many themes and theme websites out there that it can be a little overwhelming picking the right one for you.
 The good news is that themes are pretty reasonable in price and are easy to install so you can try out a few before picking the final one.